kamerynjw/kamerynjw.github.io/teaching/2019/math454.md

 See the syllabus for information about my grading policy for the class, and a template .tex file.
 Some exercises are marched as "reach exercises".
 These are optional, more difficult problems.
 You are encouraged to attempt them, but I won't penalize your grade if you don't.

+**Please do not use blue ink for your assignments.
+I would like to reserve blue for grading and writing comments.
+If you use blue, I will be forced to switch to the angrier, more aggressive red.**

 * (Nothing yet!)

 Tentative course outline